 In addition to the ironmonger’s and the bookshop there is a brand new shop in this part of the town – the biggest Danish chain store of the time, 'Schous Sæbehus'.

 In the town district portraying 1974, there will also be festively lit Christmas decorations across the streets.
 And as custom dictated at the time, the 'spruce' branches are now made of plastic, bedecked with Christmas decorations of glass, metal or plastic.
-In the street of Sønderbrogade in the Old Town, there will be lit Christmas lanterns hanging from the overhead decorations.
+In the street of Sønderbrogade in The Old Town Museum, there will be lit Christmas lanterns hanging from the overhead decorations.

-These lanterns used to hang in the pedestrianised high street in the North Jutland village of Skals in the seventies, and were donated to the Old Town in 2010.
+These lanterns used to hang in the pedestrianised high street in the North Jutland village of Skals in the seventies, and were donated to The Old Town Museum in 2010.